Birthday: July 11, 1991

 School: Southern Methodist University

-Finished 15th in the 100 breast and 100 butterfly and 16th in the 200 butterfly at 2013 Conference USA Championships
+Finished 15th in the 100 back and 100 butterfly and 16th in the 200 butterfly at 2013 Conference USA Championships

 Named Academic All-WAC